alitanveer07/alitanveer07/README.md

 ## Hi there 👋

 ### Hi there 👋, I'm Ali Tanveer
 I'm Ali from Pakistan, I am a self-taught developer currently living in Kuala Lumpur, Malaysia.
 I am passionate about learning new languages and frameworks.
-This year I plan on doing 1 project a week.